 What you must pay when Services that are covered for you you get these services Skilled nursing facility (SNF) care (For a definition of skilled nursing facility care, see Chapter For days 1-20 you pay a \$0 copayment.
 12 of this document.
-Skilled nursing facilities are sometimes called SNFs).
-For days 21-40 you pay a Covered services include but are not limited to: \$196 copayment per day.
-For days 41 - 100 you pay \$0 Semiprivate room (or a private room if medically copayment necessary) Meals, including special diets For days 101 and beyond: Skilled nursing services You pay all costs.
-Physical therapy, occupational therapy, and speech therapy Prior authorization is • Drugs administered to you as part of your plan of care required. (this includes substances that are naturally present in the body, such as blood clotting factors.)
+Skilled nursing facilities are sometimes called SNFs.)
+For days 21-100 you pay a Covered services include but are not limited to: \$196 copayment per day.
+For days 101 and beyond, Semiprivate room (or a private room if medically you pay all costs. necessary) Meals, including special diets Skilled nursing services Prior authorization is Physical therapy, occupational therapy, and speech required. therapy • Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors.)
 Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used.
 Medical and surgical supplies ordinarily provided by SNFs • Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs • Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services Generally, you will get your SNF care from network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
-A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility the time you leave the hospital care)
+A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care)